LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/my-dawning-hope.md

 into the Sun?

-is it just me
+is it just me,

-that tears are so warm?
+tears are so warm?

 &nbsp;